FeLiNa0/parallelly/README.md

 ## Demos

-The parallely commands start with a `$ ` to indicate it is a command typed into the shell.
+The parallelly commands start with a `$ ` to indicate it is a command typed into the shell.
 The rest of the code is the output of the command.

 ### Demo 1: basic usage

-Parallely runs multiple commands in parallel and captures their output.
+Parallelly runs multiple commands in parallel and captures their output.
 You pass it pairs of arguments: a name for the command and the command itself.

 Failing command output is summarized with `tail -n1` and a list of